milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 Maybe there exists some kind of Haskell magic to prevent such states just through the type system, but if so, I am not aware of it (yet).

-From what I've heard, the `Either` type is a decent way of encapsulating potentially erronous states, so I elect to use that to differenciate between sane and insane states.
+From what I've heard, the `Either` type is a decent way of encapsulating potentially erroneous states, so I elect to use that to differentiate between sane and insane states.

 I had gemini create some sensible Error types for me which look like this:
 ``` Haskell